 The Domestic Terminal is made up of Terminal South, taken up entirely by Delta (and often called the Delta Terminal) and Terminal North, which houses all other domestic airlines.
-International flights arrive and depart at the International Terminal where all international airlines, as well as Delta’s international facilities.
+International flights arrive and depart at the International Terminal where all international airlines are located as well as Delta’s international facilities.

 Two train lines of MARTA, the Metropolitan Atlanta Rapid Transit Authority, operate on a schedule departing from the Domestic Terminal baggage claim area every 10 to 20 minutes, depending on the time of day.
 The Georgia International Convention Center can be reached by way of the free SkyTrain automated people mover.